Common Labor Induction Methods

 In my last birth, this past December, I had a pitocin induction after AROM.
 It was no more painful than my births with no pitocin.
 The nurse allowed me to tell them when to up the dose of pit.
 I was able to stand, sit on a birthing ball, the edge of the bed and they were about to pull out a squatting bar for me.
 I was able to go pain-med free.
-The worse part was having IVs placed so I had to walk slowly to the bathroom – and no tub time!
+With IVs in place, walking to the bathroom will be a challenge.
+Also, pitocin makes tub births impossible.

 I hope this helps you in making decisions when you are faced with a possible induction.
 Always remember to discuss your options with your doctor and midwife.